Give-a-Go/ai-memory-starter/README.md

-# Agentic Memory using Couchbase Capella for Persistence
+# Google ADK + Couchbase Capella Starter Template

-A Python-based travel assistant application that uses Google's Agent Development Kit (ADK) to provide personalized travel recommendations.
-The assistant uses **Couchbase Capella** (cloud database) for scalable, distributed memory storage - perfect for production deployments with multiple users.
+A starter template for building AI agents using Google's Agent Development Kit (ADK) with **Couchbase Capella** for persistent memory.
+This template provides a foundation for creating any type of AI agent that needs to remember information across sessions.

 ## 🌟 Why Couchbase Capella?